 It is possible to present your results via a single image or one table.
 This will deduct one character from the character count.
 However, we do not recommend using an image or a table unless this is crucial for the interpretation of your results.

-Deadline for abstract submission is on the 28th of February (23.59 CET).
+Abstract submission is open between January 9th – February 28th (24:00).
 Only abstracts submitted before this time will be reviewed.

 The title should be an accurate description of the abstract’s contents.
 It should be limited to 20 words.
 The title should not include jargon or abbreviations or unfamiliar acronyms.
 The title must begin with a capital letter and be followed by lowercase letters.

 Titles should be bold.

 The author who will present the abstract should be listed first.
 Use the author’s last name and initials.

 Write down author's affiliation details: department, institution/hospital, city, country.
 According affiliations should be denoted with a number linked to each author.

 Introduce your research, highlight the importance of your research.

 Give a concise description of the methods you used.